Key Takeaways

 | Clean Formulation | Avoids unnecessary additives | No fillers, artificial colors, or preservatives |

-Consider these questions to guide your selection: What foods typically cause you discomfort?
-If it's primarily protein-heavy meals, a protease-focused blend might be ideal.
+Consider these questions to guide your selection: What foods do you typically find harder to digest?
+If it's primarily protein-heavy meals, a protease-focused blend may be suitable.
 Struggling with beans, broccoli, or high-fiber foods?
 Look for formulas containing alpha-galactosidase and cellulase.
 For overall digestive support, broad-spectrum blends offer the most versatility.

 Price ranges from $15-$35 for quality options, with variation reflecting enzyme source complexity, testing rigor, and formulation breadth.
 Avoid products making disease claims or those loaded with unnecessary additives, clean formulations prioritize bioavailable forms of recognized nutrients with zero fillers.